VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 #### Drop-in replacement for Prometheus

 If you use Prometheus only for scraping metrics from various targets and forwarding these metrics to remote storage, then `vmagent` can replace such Prometheus setup.
-Usually `vmagent` requires lower amounts of RAM, CPU and network bandwidth comparing to Prometheus for such setup.
+Usually `vmagent` requires lower amounts of RAM, CPU and network bandwidth comparing to Prometheus for such a setup.
 See [these docs](#how-to-collect-metrics-in-prometheus-format) for details.

 #### Replication and high availability

 `vmagent` replicates the collected metrics among multiple remote storage instances configured via `-remoteWrite.url` args.
-If a single remote storage instance temporarily goes out of service, then the collected data remains available in another remote storage instances.
+If a single remote storage instance temporarily is out of service, then the collected data remains available in another remote storage instances.
 `vmagent` buffers the collected data in files at `-remoteWrite.tmpDataPath` until the remote storage becomes available again.
 Then it sends the buffered data to the remote storage in order to prevent data gaps in the remote storage.